5 Jaw Dropping Insider Secrets Revealed about the Nopal Cactus (Prickly Pear) Juice Industry.

 Freeze Dried, High Altitude, Nopal Cactus (Prickly Pear) is grown at an altitude of 2,500 meters (or 8,200 feet above sea level) on a mountainside with rich volcanic soil and a mild, semi-tropical climate.
 (17*)

 The higher the altitude the greater the phyto-nutrient and polyphenol content of the nopal cactus (prickly pear) product.
 This was demonstrated in a recent analysis of the Nopal species Opuntia ficus-indica and its reaction to elevated UV radiation exposure at the University of Arizona's Arid Land Studies Department.
 (18*) The findings were as follows: in nature, plants produce polyphenols to protect themselves from oxidation caused by ultraviolet radiation from the sun.
 The nopal cactus (prickly pear) that are found at higher altitudes in the mountains are naturally exposed to significantly higher levels of ultraviolet radiation stimulating those nopal cactus (prickly pear) to produce higher concentrations of polyphenols.
 This high altitude environment is also a natural pest deterrent.
-Insects are less abundant at higher elevations which allows for a premium crop.
+Insects are less abundant at higher elevations allowing for a premium crop.

 Compare that to the desert nopal cactus (prickly pear) which many liquid beverage companies, especially those marketing their products through MLM or Network Marketing Schemes use.
 Desert nopal cactus (prickly pear) receives very little moisture and nutrients from the arid environment and the low organic content of desert soil.
 (19*) (20*) (21*)